-Installing solar panels for your energy consumption needs at home or office can no doubt eat a significant chunk of your budget.
+Installing solar panels for your energy consumption needs at home, the office or even on your caravan can no doubt eat a significant chunk of your budget.

 the benefits can last over a more extended period by way of savings on electricity bills and surviving on an eco-friendly option of energy consumption.
 So, it is your best interest to keep the solar panels in the best of health to make sure you get the maximum benefit out of this one-time investment.

 So how do we make sure the solar panels last long and give you the required amount of uninterrupted electricity?
 You just have to keep the panels free from dust, grime and bird droppings to ensure longer life to the solar panels by following a strict cleaning regime.